 You will receive training from your PRA, and be in regular contact with your PRA to ensure both you and the puppy are well-supported to achieve expected outcomes.

 As a Puppy Raiser, you will also be responsible for integrating the puppy into your daily routines and introducing them to a number of different environments and situations, such as:

 - shopping centres

-- other public places.
+- other public places

 Our staff members provide training and support for Puppy Raisers.
 All food and medical expenses are met by Guide Dogs.

-Saying goodbye to a puppy – hello to a future
+Say goodbye to a puppy – hello to a future

-I want to be a Puppy Raiser
+I want to be a volunteer Puppy Raiser

 If you would like to become a volunteer Puppy Raiser or would like more information please contact our HR team via firstname.lastname@example.org, phone (08) 8115 6050 or click the button below to complete our Puppy Raiser Enquiry Form.